MasihMoafi/LLMs/README.md

 The system demonstrates effective integration of multiple techniques to solve complex QA tasks.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the manually crafted license @LICENSE; which basically prohibits the use without the knowledge of the author, Masih Moafi.